a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 ---
-title: High Value JavaScript (Part 1)
+title: High Value JavaScript
 comments: true
 layout: post
 tags: [javascript, software]
 ---

+# High Value JavaScript

 Startup SaaS Company.
 Two years in.
 Funds running low.
 Our JavaScript is a ball of mud.
 One page costs $94k per year to maintain.
 140 pages.
 How did we get here?